What is the difference between LASIK and Advanced Surface Ablation (ASA) Procedure such as SafeSight TransPRK?

 You should rest at home and observe good hygiene.
 Do not touch your eyes and eyelids with dirty hands or apply the prescribed eyedrops without first washing your hands clean.
 Avoid crowded and dirty places and take care to ensure that dirty water from washing your face or hair do not get into your eyes.
 You should also refrain from rubbing your eyes for the first five days post surgery.
 At this first sign of severe pain or redness of the eyes or abnormal eye discharges, you should contact your eye doctor for an immediate eye review to avoid an eye infection.

-Most surgeons will set it as 18 years and above.
+Many surgeons will set it as 18 years and above.
 Some will set it as 16 years and above but the eye power should also have been stable for the past two years.
 Parents’ consent will also be needed for the younger patients.
-There is no oldest age limit but those over 60 years of age frequently have cataracts developing and would be better served by a cataract operation.
+There is no oldest age limit but those over 60 years of age frequently have cataracts developing and would want to consider going for a cataract surgery.

 You should stop soft contact lens wear for 3 days before coming for the procedure.
 For hard contact lens wearer, a full 14 days of cessation is necessary.